 Also, know that your baby’s bedtime may shift by 30 minutes some nights, especially as she gets older and her wakefulness window increases.

-…at least by adult standards.
+It means early by adult standards.
 While it’s perfectly okay for you to stay up until 10:00 p.m., it’s definitely not okay for your baby.

 This goes back to those wakefulness windows again.
 Babies and toddlers are simply not capable of staying awake without getting that (not so wonderful) second wind that I’m sure you’re quite familiar with.
 Watch your baby for early sleepy signs, and start the bedtime routine when you see them, if not before.